rameezw/CUBLab/README.md

 ## Symbolic Controller
 The symbolic controller runs on [pFaces](https://www.parallall.com/pFaces/) allowing the controller to run distributively on multiple GPUs.
-On <u>Compute Module</u>, start symbolic controller for DeepRacer by running <u>D:/Workspace/pFaces-SymbolicControl/ex_gb_fp/deepracer_rt/run_d_1_2_fast.bat</u>.
+On **Compute Module**, start symbolic controller for DeepRacer by running **D:/Workspace/pFaces-SymbolicControl/ex_gb_fp/deepracer_rt/run_d_1_2_fast.bat**.
 The contents in "run_d_1_2_fast.bat" is to first request system administration and then start pFaces symbolic controller on the last line with:
 ```bash
 pFaces -CG -d 1 2 -k gb_fp@..\..\kernel-pack -cfg .\deepracer_fast.cfg -co "project_name=DeepRacer1,..." -v0
 ```